Gorgeous Pergola Canopy Ideas (Pictures)

 Pergola with Canopy

-There are a variety of materials & applications on pergola canopies.
+There are a variety of materials & applications for pergola canopies.
 Each has a different purpose/function, so you must select which type will work according to your requirements/needs.
 Here are some common pergola canopy materials:

 Metal sheets are usually in the form of ling-span GI roof sheets- they provide the best weather protection but would be the last place in terms of aesthetics, as they take away the outdoorsy vibes of pergolas.